WELCOME TO ANASA YOGA

-Jean Marie, managing partner & instructor, teaches Y12SR and a weekly donation-based, level 1 vinyasa yoga flow class.
-She discovered the joys of a regular yoga practice in 2004 as a means of coping with daily stress and healing spinal and leg injuries.
-As a certified yoga teacher, she completed 200-hr programs with YogaFit and with Piedmont Yoga Studio; a 100-hour Immersion at Yoga Tree focusing on the Tantric roots of Yoga; is studying with Rolf Gates in his 300/500 hour Advanced Vinyasa Training; and continues to grow through Social Justice and Leadership Trainings with Off the Mat, Into the World® .
-She is certified as a Y12SR (Yoga of 12-Step Recovery) Group Leader .
-As a UC Berkeley Architecture grad, and a LEED AP in the green building industry, Jean Marie retired her construction management business at the end of 2015 after building K-12 schools for 17 years and works at the studio fulltime.
-She used her green building skills to assist in the design and certification of Anasa Yoga as Alameda County's only green-certified yoga studio.
+Jean Marie, the managing partner of Anasa Yoga, leads Y12SR and a weekly donation-based flow yoga class.
+She discovered the joys of a regular yoga practice in 2004 as a means of coping with daily stress and healing various injuries, and envisioned sharing this practice with others.
+As a certified yoga teacher, she completed 200-hr programs with YogaFit and with Piedmont Yoga Studio; a 100-hour Immersion at Yoga Tree focusing on the Tantric roots of Yoga; studies with Rolf Gates in his 500-hour Advanced Vinyasa Training; and continues to grow through Social Justice and Leadership Trainings with Off the Mat, Into the World® .
+She is certified as a Y12SR (Yoga of 12-Step Recovery) Group Leader.

 Our community extends from new and experienced yoga practitioners, to yoga teachers, neighbors, and local merchants.
 And, our yoga practice brings awareness to the knowledge that we are all connected.
 From allocating 30 minutes between classes, to the essence of our inspired “Love” mural, we strive to make everyone feel welcome and invested in creating a healthy lifestyle.
 Anasa Yoga strongly believes that if an individual is healthy, so is that community.
 And community can then become a place where we can work together to identify and solve problems, generate improvements, and raise the quality of life for all.